Richard B. Parker Professor of Wesleyan Theology

 START DATE: August 15, 2017

-George Fox Evangelical Seminary announces a full-time, tenure-track faculty position in Wesleyan theology and heritage, to begin August 15, 2017.
+Portland Seminary announces a full-time, tenure-track faculty position in Wesleyan theology and heritage, to begin Aug.
+15, 2017.

 George Fox University, a Christ-centered community, prepares students spiritually, academically, and professionally to think with clarity, act with integrity, and serve with passion.